jmcrd/How-to-Highlight-or-select-text-in-different-ways-Windows-/README.md

 - press win + E to Open the file manager on your computer.
 - Navigate to the location of the file you want to move.
+- or you can use my folder where you download from my github.
 - Once you've found the file you want to move, left-click on it with your mouse.
 Make sure to click on the file icon itself.
 - With the file selected, hold down the left mouse button.
 - While holding down the left mouse button, move the mouse pointer to drag the file to the desired location.
 You'll see the file move with your mouse cursor.